EstebanLauKoo/SequelizedBurger/README.md

 --app summary--

+This is a little of a different iteration with this one we have attached a relatable database of customers attached to each customer.
+You will have a dropdown menu allowing you to select from a list of customers and it will redirect you to their own page showing their own creations.

 Eat-Da-Burger! is a fun app that lets a user input the name of a burger they want to eat.

 Once submitted, the burger is displayed in text on the left side of the page where it's waiting to be devoured.